krepko7/Azure-Data-Factory/README.md

 This workshop will help you become familiar with Azure Data Factory.
 You will create pipelines to copy data from a SQL Server and load it into Azure Data Lake.
 Please see the pre-requisites below.

-## When you are ready to start the labs click the above labs directory to begin.
-Thanks!

 # Labs
 - [Click here for the labs for this course](https://github.com/krepko7/Azure-Data-Factory/tree/master/labs)